Stack-Community/.github/profile/README.md

-Welcome to the Stack programming language community!
+Welcome to the Stack programing community!

 We are here to develop, learn, and communicate about the Stack programming language.